ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     6.1.
 Primary Functions from a PMO
     6.2.
 The 3 Basic Types of a PMO
 7. ##### COBIT
     7.1.
-4 Funcionalities from COBIT 5
+Basic Concepts from the COBIT Framework
     7.2.
-5 Principles from COBIT 5
+Advantages from the COBIT Framework
     7.3.
+Principles from COBIT 5
+    7.4.
+Domains, Processes and Funcionalities from COBIT 5
-Advantages from the COBIT Framework
+    7.5.
+Control Objectives from COBIT 5
+    7.6.
+Implementation and Supporting Products
 8. ##### Further Reading
 9. ##### References